tendermint/tendermint/spec/p2p/peer.md

 All p2p connections use TCP.
-Upon establishing a successful TCP connection with a peer, two handhsakes are performed: one for authenticated encryption, and one for Tendermint versioning.
+Upon establishing a successful TCP connection with a peer, two handshakes are performed: one for authenticated encryption, and one for Tendermint versioning.
 Both handshakes have configurable timeouts (they should complete quickly).

 ### Authenticated Encryption Handshake